The Schur-Horn theorem for operators with three point spectrum: Three or more eigenvalues of infinite multiplicity

 \section{Three or more eigenvalues of infinite multiplicity}

 In this section we will classify the diagonals of operators with exactly three eigenvalues, each with infinite multiplicity.
-This will yield part (f) of Theorem \ref{fullthm}.
+This will yield part (c) of Theorem \ref{fullthm}.
 We will also show that a sequence with $C+D=\infty$ is the diagonal of a very general class of operators.

-Theorem \ref{nec4} shows $C,D<\infty$ implies that only $0$ and $B$ can have infinite multiplicity.
+Theorem \ref{nec4} is the analogue of \cite[Theorem 5.1]{mbjj}, and it is used in showing the necessity of part (c) of Theorem \ref{fullthm}.
+In particular, Theorem \ref{nec4} shows that $C,D<\infty$ implies that only $0$ and $B$ can have infinite multiplicity.
 Thus, $C+D=\infty$ is a necessary condition for a sequence to be the diagonal of a self-adjoint operator with at least three infinite multiplicities.